aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

         * Futuristic design: fit in the eyeball(Black mirror: The entire history of you)
 * Automate the chrome offlne diansaure game in python
 * Make a VS Code extension to pull all boilerplates on fly.
+* Need to write an awesome CV(super customisable) template as online ones are either crap or not free.

 <p align="center">
 <img src="./Media/imready.gif" data-canonical-src="po" width="600" height="500"  />